 • Railey Beach is only a short 10 minute walk- however, when it’s high tide, the path going there can be dangerous and rocky.
 Alternatively, you can trek through the forest which takes about 45 minutes.

-What To Do in Ton Sai Beach
+Things to Do in Ton Sai Beach

-Go Rock Climbing in Ton Sai Beach
+1. Go Rock Climbing in Ton Sai Beach

 Similar to Railey Beach, the climbing in Ton Sai is world renowned.
 Climbers flock here and tend to stay for longer as the accommodation tend to be cheaper.

 If you are really serious about your climbing, they also have 5 day assault courses which you can take part of.
 Climb the many rock formations and stalagmites which have different levels of difficulty.

-Rent a Kayak and Paddle Around Ton Sai Beach
+2. Rent a Kayak and Paddle Around Ton Sai Beach

-Go Diving in Ton Sai Beach : Explore the Underwater World
+3. Go Diving in Ton Sai Beach

 Related: Diving in Koh Tao, Thailand

-Chill out in the Many Beach Bars
+4. Chill out in the Many Beach Bars

 Although the beach in Ton Sai isn’t as pretty as Ao Nang or Railey, the vibe of the place makes up for it.
-Dotted along the shoreline are chilled out beach bars where you can listen to some reggae music, chill out with either a beer, a fresh coconut, fruit juice, heck, even a cocktail!
-The vibe of the place is infectious, the music is good, and the people are awesome!
+Dotted along the shoreline are chilled out beach bars where you can listen to some reggae music, chill out with either a beer, a fresh coconut, or a cocktail.

-Ton Sai Beach Island Hopping
+6. Ton Sai Beach Island Hopping

 The three most common boat trips around the area is a trip to the 4 islands which are: Chicken Island, Phanang Cave, Tub Island, and Podah Island.

 Alternatively, you can also visit the Hong Group Island Tour which brings you around 5 islands for snorkeling.
 The last is a trip to Phi Phi island via speedboat.
 Here, you can see the various tourist attractions around the area including the famous Maya Bay.

 You can also kayak towards this place if you want to.
 What’s there to see?
 Interesting enough..a lot of penises.
 I kid you not.
 This place is actually frequented by Thai women in order to increase their fertility which is why you can see a shrine with lots of wooden penises.

 Wooden penises aside, you can also visit a lagoon located down a path on the way to Phra Nang Beach.
 This place is worth visiting when it’s high tide as you have a perfectly good dipping pool to cool off.

 As soon as you climb this, you will be rewarded with a stunning viewpoint overlooking Railey and Ton Sai.